microbit-foundation/dev-docs/hardware/index.md

 ## Getting Started With the micro:bit Hardware

-The micro:bit is an Arm based, Single Board Computer (SBC) that contains an application processor with a variety of on-chip perhipherals.Other peripherals are connected to this chip.
+The micro:bit is a Single Board Computer (SBC) that contains an application processor with a variety of on-chip perhipherals.Other peripherals are connected to this chip.

-There is an interface processor connected to the application processor, and it is the interface processors job to manage communications over the USB and to support the drag-and-drop code-flashing process.
+An interface processor is connected to the application processer and manages communications via the USB interface, including the drag-and-drop code flashing process.
 The interface processor does not connect to any of the micro:bit peripherals.

 Two key pieces of information to help understand the internals of the micro:bit are: